goldenmaza/aveline/frontend/REVISION_HISTORY.md

+*#####* - [Frontend] ImportConstantUtility for Footer components - Apr 11, 2025

+In this commit we have updated the central location for importing environmental variables, by adding the fetching of said variables for all 'Footer' components.

+v.2.39.0

 *#####* - [Frontend] ImportConstantUtility for Form components - Apr 11, 2025

 In this commit we have updated the central location for importing environmental variables, by adding